bzarco/Sublime-OpenSees/README.md

 - If using Manual Install, repeat steps [above](#manual-install) and replace `OpenSees.sublime-package` with the new downloaded one.

 ## Usage

+First, make sure [Installation](#installation) steps were completed for your operating system.

 #### Running scripts